cs1302uga/cs1302-tutorials/unix/README.rst

 When you type in your password, it will not display anything to the screen -- this the expected behavior.
 Simply type in your password, the press the return key.
-If you have trouble logging into ``odin``, then please contact support@cs.uga.edu as soon as possible.
+If you have trouble logging into Odin, then please contact support@cs.uga.edu as soon as possible.

 * ``ssh``